kstenerud/ubuntu-package-fixing/README.md

     $ git checkout -b bionic-postconf-segfault-1753470 pkg/ubuntu/bionic-devel

-#### Step 4: Make a patch to fix the issue
+#### Step 4: Make a patch to fix the issue (maybe)

-In this case, the fix has already been applied to cosmic, so we can just cherry-pick it:
+If the only changes you made are within the debian subdir, you don't need a patchfile, and can skip this step.

+If you've made changes to the upstream code (anything outside of the debian directory), you'll need to generate a patch in debian/patches.
+The Debian `quilt` tool (https://wiki.debian.org/UsingQuilt) can do this:

+    $ dquilt new fix-postconf-segfault.diff
+    $ dquilt add src/postconf/postconf_dbms.c
+    (modify file)
+    $ dquilt refresh
+    $ dquilt pop -a

+Unfortunately, this requires you to add the file to quilt BEFORE you do any modifications, so if you forget to do so, you're stuck.
+An alternative method would be to make the fix (to everything EXCEPT stuff in the debian dir), then:

-    $ git cherry-pick d4cb4562480496f8a1b25ddc397cef45dd45d855
+     $ git diff >debain/patches/fix-postconf-segfault.diff

 The patch file (debian/patches/fix-postconf-segfault.diff) must have a DEP3 header (http://dep.debian.net/deps/dep3):